When there's no place like home for working out

 Even some kettlebells are going soft.

 "Instead of a chunk of metal, the soft kettlebell is adjustable, like a stack of donuts," Logan said.
-"It can range from four to 20 pounds.
+"It can range from four to 20 pounds (1.8 to and 9 kilos).
 The weighted disks can function separately as hand weights."

-Nicole Nichols of fitness website sparkpeople.com suggests mining the many free exercise sessions on YouTube and workout DVDs at your local library.
+Nicole Nichols of fitness worksite sparkpeople.com, suggests mining the many free exercise sessions on YouTube and workout DVDs at your local library.

 "Realistically, you can set up your own gym at home for less than $50," she said.
 "A simple tool like a pedometer will help you realize how much you're moving."